Grand Olympic Auditorium

 Multi-purpose arena in Los Angeles, California, U.S.

 Exterior view of the Grand Olympic Auditorium (ca. 1930).

-The Grand Olympic Auditorium is a former sports venue in southern Downtown Los Angeles, California.
+The Grand Olympic Auditorium is a former multi-purpose sports venue in southern Downtown Los Angeles, California.
 The venue was built in 1924 at 1801 South Grand Avenue, now just south of the Santa Monica Freeway.
-The grand opening of the Olympic Auditorium was on August 5, 1925, and was a major media event, attended by such celebrities as Jack Dempsey and Rudolph Valentino.
-One of the last major boxing and wrestling arenas still in existence, the venue now serves as a worship space for a Korean-American evangelical church, Glory Church of Jesus Christ.
+The grand opening of the Olympic Auditorium took place on August 5, 1925 and was a major media event, attended by celebrities Jack Dempsey and Rudolph Valentino among others.
+One of the last major boxing and wrestling arenas still in existence, the venue serves as a worship space for a Korean-American evangelical church, Glory Church of Jesus Christ.